 Book a visit

-The Academy opens its premises to the public every Sunday with guided tours in Italian at 10 a.m. and 12 noon.
+The Academy opens its premises to the public every Sunday with guided tours scheduled for 10 a.m. and 12 p.m., with the exception of Sundays on which conferences and other cultural initiatives of various kinds are held.